 If you have access to a few acres of rural pastureland, you may have the ideal situation to raise beef cattle.
 Small beef cattle farms are a way for landowners to supplement their income.
 For people that work way from home, a beef enterprise is a low labor way to utilize their land.
 Raising your own beef ensures quality meat without the addition of toxic chemicals or hormones that may be present in commercially produced beef.
 Cattle farming is attractive to individuals who have the needed resources, land and time to invest to make farming pay.
 The average salary of a small cattle farmer depends largely on beef prices and the size of the herd.

-Income of cattle farmers and ranchers fluctuates from year-to-year, and is dependent on the market price of feeder cattle or dairy products and market demand.
+Are you wondering, how much does a farmer make?
+The income of cattle farmers and ranchers fluctuates from year-to-year, and is dependent on the market price of feeder cattle or dairy products and market demand.
 Cattle and dairy farmers may receive government subsidies that reduce a portion of the risk of raising cattle.
-Many small cattle farmers supplement their income with off farm sources.
-The United States Department of Labor, U.S. Bureau of Labor Statistics, Occupational Outlook Handbook, 2010-11 Edition, reports that in 2008 full-time salaried agricultural managers had a median weekly income of $775.
-The highest 10 percent earned more than $1,735 per week, but the bottom 10 percent earned $358 per week.
+Many small cattle farmers supplement their income with off-farm sources.

 Video of the Day